 - Specific needs of the child

-- Relationship with child before separation
+- Relationship with the child before the separation

 - Quality and continuation of education for the child